biojava/biojava.github.io/wiki/BioJava:CookBook:DP:PairWise2.md

 memory as with equal scores (costs).
 The reason for this is that instead of one matrix three matrices are needed to remember the best path through the edit graph.
-Two matrices to remember if a gap has just been started in the query or in the target sequence, respectively and a third matrix to remember the optimum of these two and match/replace operations.
+Two matrices to remember if a gap has just been started or has been extended in the query or in the target sequence, respectively, and a third matrix to remember the optimum of these two and match/replace operations.
 All these matrices have the dimension `query.length()` times `target.length()`.

 These implementations of the algorithms need to be initialized with expenses (costs, penalties) for every edit operation.
 However, the